ihommani/blog_source/content/thoughts/how_to_become_dev_envangelist.md

 # Being a software developer
 ## A passion made of interactions
-In each serious reviews there is always the same classical question.
+In each serious developper's interview there is always the same classical question.
 *What do you like about programming ?*
 To be totally honest it wasn't something I have dreamed about being a kid.
 Nor a teenager for that matters.
 Yet I have always been tied up with computers since my childhood.
 Doing things and others like hacking public computers to get access to the internet.